mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 03 June 2025
+## On Wednesday, 04 June 2025

-- The average temperature today is 10.94˚C,
+- The average temperature today is 10.39˚C,
-- With highs of 11.03˚C and lows of 10.94˚C,
+- With highs of 10.39˚C and lows of 9.84˚C,
-- It may feel like 10.26˚C with few clouds
+- It may feel like 9.73˚C with few clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 83%
+- The pressure is 1004hPa and humidity is 86%
-- The sun will rise at 03:53 and set at 20:19
+- The sun will rise at 03:52 and set at 20:20

 <!-- weather_marker ends -->